LautaroJayat/bootloaders-and-os-stuff/08_task_state_segment/Readme.md

 - Advanced multitasking

 The kernel is no longer just a flat binary—it’s becoming a structured, modular system capable of handling complex tasks.
 And the best part?
 We’re just getting started.

----

-## What’s Next?

-With the GDT and TSS ready, the next step is to implement user-mode transitions and system calls.
-This will allow us to run isolated user applications while maintaining full control in the kernel.
-Stay tuned—things are about to get even more exciting! 🚀